ptec-hjg/kivitendo-docker/README.md

 it is the first choice if you want to add special forms, documents, tasks or functions that you want to use to meet your individual requirements.

-To learn more about kivitendo please visit the maintainer's page at [kivitendo.de](http://www.kivitendo.de/index.html)
+To learn more about kivitendo please visit the maintainers page at [kivitendo.de](http://www.kivitendo.de/index.html)

 # Table of Contents